alpheios-project/alignment-editor/CODE_REVIEW_rtl-alignment.md

         else ()

-## alph-edit-utils.js is easy to forget
+## alph-edit-utils.js is easy to forget to install

 It might be a good idea to move it to the same directory as the rest of the code.